 At home, the Commission completed the collection of U.S. satellite industry views concerning conference priorities and strategies.
 Its staff analyzed and promoted changes that supported U.S. interests for incorporation into the software under development at the ITU to be used for conference planning.
 In addition, Commission staff provided support for efforts of NASA's Lewis Research Center in their efforts to create computer programs that could also aid in the orbital planning of positions for virtually all of the world's countries.
-The Commission cooperated closely with NASA and the Departments of State, Commerce, and geostationary-satellite orbit in other frequency bands.
-While satisfying concerns of some countries about a lack of equity in access to the geostationary-satellite orbit resource, the United States was able to protect the considerable investment of the U.S. satellite industry and ensure continued technological innovation in this important telecommunications area.
+The Commission cooperated closely with NASA and the Departments of State, Commerce, and Defense, as U.S. positions were finalized.